ng-dst/cng-crypto-utils/README.md

 }
 ```

 Many parameters are optional and have default values.
 For example, default algorithm is AES and default AES mode is CBC.
-IV should be NULL if not used by the algorithm.
+IV can be NULL, and in that case, it will be generated randomly.

 Most functions return `NTSTATUS` values, which are Windows error codes.
 You can use the `NT_SUCCESS` macro to check if the operation was successful.